-Over 70 witches take over Rock Island campground to support female empowerment
+Over 70 ‘witches’ take over Rock Island campground to support female empowerment

 The organization has 13,000 members across the country, with over 100 in Illinois and Iowa.
 The women celebrated their "I love fall camping" event by dressing up as "witchy women" and celebrating Halloween.
 They decorated their vintage campers and trick or treated around the campsite.

-"it'a just fun because we`re wild and crazy and we just do whatever the heck we want," Fisher said.
+"It's just fun because we`re wild and crazy and we just do whatever the heck we want," Fisher said.
 Fisher said you don't have to enjoy camping or fishing to join the organization.
 She says it's all about being independent.

 "A lot of these gals haven't been able to be independent," Fisher said.
 "It's really neat to watch them grow and get confident."